About Maggie's Cakes

 Maggie's Cakes is named for Maggie Faralla and run by Zara Southard.
 The story of these women is one of creativity, passion, and appreciation for cake as well as each other.

 In 2000 Maggie Faralla opened Maggie's Cakes to create artful wedding cakes that would add a spark to one-of-a-kind events, and add that spark she did.
 For over 14 years, Maggie built one of the leading wedding cake businesses in New Mexico.

 During the early years of the business Zara worked with Maggie in the art of fondant and baking.
 Zara received her BFA with an emphasis in ceramics and quickly realized fondant is just clay made out of sugar.

-When Maggie suddenly passed away in December 2014, Zara decided to continue Maggie’s legacy and keep the business open.
+When Maggie passed away in 2014, Zara decided to continue Maggie’s legacy and keep the business open.
 Although Zara very much has her own artistic eye and style, Maggie’s vivacious spirit and creative gusto are still the driving force behind every cake.

 Zara grew up in a family of artists and sculptors.
 Her father, Charles Southard, is the creator of one of Santa Fe’s most iconic

 images, the beloved steel burro located a block from the Plaza in Burro Alley.
 “My father worked with metal, Maggie and I chose cake."